Skip to main content

 What’s a Gantt Chart?

-The default project view in BuildBook is the Gantt chart.
+The default schedule view in BuildBook is the Gantt chart.

 A Gantt chart shows you when different items in your Schedule start and finish, if they overlap, and helps define when one item should begin related to another - all on a single horizontal timeline.
 It also allows you to easily drag and drop events to change their duration and due date.